- November 4, 2020

-Legal jargon is one of the many reasons why you want to consult a Philadelphia personal injury lawyer.
+Legal jargon is one of the many reasons why you want to consult a personal injury lawyer serving Philadelphia.
 It can be confusing or counterintuitive when compared to vernacular speech.
 These are a few key words you will want to understand in a legal context-

 - Liability case- also known as ‘negligence’, the victim of personal injury must prove four things in order to have a substantial case

 - Duty, which can be either expectation to do something or not to do something